On the characterization of the Dirichlet and Fucik spectra of the one-dimensional anisotropic p-Laplace operator

-We characterize completely the set $\Lambda^{a,b}_p(0,L)$ and the respective eigenfunctions in terms of the corresponding ones for the classical one-dimensional $p$-Laplace operator and establish that only the eigenfunctions associated to the first Dirichlet eigenvalue of $- \Delta^{a,b}_{p}$ on $(0,L)$ have definite sign and, furthermore, its eigenspace is formed precisely by two non-collinear half-lines in $C^1[0,L]$ if and only if $a \neq b$.
-Our approach also allows to characterize the Fu\v cík spectrum $\Sigma^{a,b}_p(0,L)$ of $- \Delta^{a,b}_{p}$ on $(0,L)$ from a disjoint enumerate union of hyperboles closely related to the classical counterpart and corresponding solutions.
-All results are novelty even for $p = 2$.
+The set $\Lambda^{a,b}_p(0,L)$ and the respective eigenfunctions are completely characterized for $a \neq b$ in terms of the corresponding ones within the isotropic context.
+As an interesting application, we derive a new optimal Poincaré inequality that is stronger than the classical counterpart.
+The leading ideas are based on glue arguments of conveniently modified eigenfunctions and maximum type principles.
+More generally, our approach allows to characterize the Fu\v cík spectrum $\Sigma^{a,b}_p(0,L)$ of $- \Delta^{a,b}_{p}$ on $(0,L)$ and mainly the corresponding solutions.
+All results are novelty even for the nonlinear operator $\Delta^{a,b}_2$.

 \hrule